A specialization inequality for tropical complexes: Subdivisions

 \section{Subdivisions}

 In this section, we study subdivisions of a weak tropical complex, which correspond to ramified extensions of the discrete valuation ring~$R$ followed by toroidal resolution of singularities.
 Here, the key technology is the relationship between toroidal maps and polyhedral subdivisions as in~\cite{kkmsd}.
 Combinatorially, passing to a degree~$m$ totally ramified extension of the DVR~$R$ corresponds to scaling the simplices of~$\Delta$ by a factor of~$m$, and the toroidal resolution is given by a unimodular subdivision of the scaled simplices.
 The importance of subdivisions for us is as a tool when we define the refined specialization in the next section.
-First, we check that such subdivisions of a weak tropical complex~$\Delta$ do not change the divisor theory, up to rescaling PL functions.

-\begin{const}[Subdivisions] By an \defi{order-$m$ subdivision} of a weak tropical complex~$\Delta$, we mean the $\Delta$-complex which is formed by replacing each simplex of~$\Delta$ by a unimodular integral subdivision of the standard simplex scaled by~$m$.
-Any such subdivision has the structure of a weak tropical complex, with the structure constants obtained as follows.
-For any ridge~$r'$ meeting the interior of a facet of~$\Delta$, the structure constants can be determined by a method similar to that used for tropical compactifications in \cite[Constr.~2.3]{cartwright-complexes}.
+\begin{const}[Subdivisions] By an \defi{order-$m$ subdivision} of a weak tropical complex~$\Delta$, we mean a $\Delta$-complex which is formed by replacing each simplex of~$\Delta$ by a unimodular integral subdivision of the standard simplex scaled by~$m$, together with the structure constants obtained as follows.

+First suppose that $r'$ is a ridge of $\Delta'$ meeting the interior of a facet of~$\Delta$.
 In particular, if $v_1', \ldots, v_n'$ are the vertices of $r'$, and $w_1$ and $w_2$ contained in the two facets containing $r'$, then the midpoint $(w_1 + w_2) / 2$ is contained in the plane spanned by $r'$.
 Thus, we can write:

 for some coefficients $c_1, \ldots c_n$ with $c_1 + \cdots + c_n = 1$.
 We set $\alpha(v_i', r') = 2 c_i$.